To get the most out of EQ in your mixes, you must understand the different types of EQs.

 When To Use Dynamic EQ In Mixing & Mastering?

-Dynamic EQ is great to use in a mix when static EQ just isn’t enough.
+Dynamic EQ is great to use in a mix to increase dynamic range.
 In many cases, songs consist of varying sections with different moods, colors, or emotions, which can call for different treatments throughout.

 Let’s look at a mixing example.